Meeting and surpassing all audience expectations every day.

 In fact, I think it is.

-Problem is he thinks that the way it is elsewhere in the world is our fault because we've taken, we've stolen, or we've conquered, or what have you.
+Problem is, he thinks that the way it is elsewhere in the world is our fault because we've taken, we've stolen, or we've conquered, or what have you.

-Well, you can boil it all down to a very simple explanation.
+Boil it all down to a very simple explanation.

 And Obama is running for re-election on this premise that the United States of America is the problem in the world, not the solution.

-And that, folks, scary thing.
+And that, folks, scary.

 That's frightening.